-Join Dave Schultze for an in-depth discussion in this video The amazing clipping plane, part of Rhino Project: Architectural Documentation.
+Join Dave Schultze for an in-depth discussion in this video The amazing clipping plane, part of Architectural Documentation in Rhino.

 - [Lecturer] In this video, we check out the Rhino Clipping Plane, a very powerful and a pretty cool tool for making cross sections.
 These cross sections will go through all geometry, including your entire scene.
 Right now in the perspective view, we've got a couple of Clipping Planes here, already positioned.
 Also note, they are on their own layer so I can turn them off if I don't need to see them but they always will work whether that layer is on or off.
 Also note that they're pretty simple flat icons and they do have a directional arrow, so that's the direction they'll be looking everything above it or to the other side, I should say, will be clipped off.

 Now once you select it, the Properties to a bar if it's open will go straight to the Clipping Plane option, if not, you can do that now.
 And you can flip the direction, so that arrow can go up or down very easily without having to rotate it.
 And then we could activate it, right now, it is not clipping anything, you might have noticed.
 So let's click on Perspective and now we get the cross section right through everything in the scene.
 So you can kind of understand now that this Clipping Plane doesn't really matter where it is and therefore, I typically have it off to the side.

 All right, we can also have two at once.
 Let's select this Clipping Plane here which is arranged vertically and looking towards the back end or the North of the file, we can activate the Perspective Viewports and we got two Clipping Planes all the same time.
 Another cool thing you can do with these guys is you can select one of 'em and move them around.
 I'm just going to use my Nudge keys and hit the Page Down and move through the file or you could do smaller steps and it works pretty quick and easily, very nice.